MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/api/batch-queries.md

 * Authentication fails: The user doesn't provide an authentication token, or the token is invalid.
 * Individual request objects in the batch don't have required properties, or there are duplicate IDs.

-Under these conditions, the shape of the response will be different from the normal container.
-The objects contained within the batch object may each fail or succeed independently.
-See below for an example.
+Under these conditions, the shape of the response is different from the normal container.
+The objects contained within the batch object may each fail or succeed independently, see the following example errors.

 ## Example errors

-This list is a non-exhaustive list of examples of possible errors and their meanings.
+This list is a nonexhaustive list of examples of possible errors and their meanings.

 * 400 - Malformed request.
 The outer request object was not valid JSON.